mambelli/git-novice2/_episodes/16-collab-branch-and-pr.md

 ~~~
 {: .output}

-We can put our changes onto GitLab by pushing it.
+We can put our changes onto GitHub by pushing it.
 However, if you run `git push`, it won't immediately work:

 ~~~
 $ git push